-Aside from the symbols of Ireland, Celtic Gods are countless as well.
+Just like the symbols of Ireland, the number of Celtic Gods is countless as well.
 Each of them was worshipped in a specific way.
 In other words, worshipping gods depended on what they used to represent.

 Most of the worshipping of Celtic gods included offerings related to the deity’s identity.
 Folks who worshipped the Green Man made their offerings in the forests.
 Celts went to the forest carrying a goblet in which they poured holy water or milk.
 In some cases, they added wine into the goblet, too.

 Once those requirements were ready, people started calling for the Green Man whilst pouring the contents on the ground.
 Such an act meant you believed in the Green Man, called for him, and asked for his blessings.
 Yet, that was not the only way people used to call for this God.

-Brigid’s Cross – Irish symbols
+St. Brigid’s Cross – Irish symbols

-A Brief History About the Honoured Goddess
+A Brief History of the Honoured Goddess

-Brigid appeared in the mystical tales of the pagan eras as the Goddess of the sun and flame, the hearth and the home.
-Her image depiction usually included a beautiful woman with a bustling red hair that symbolises the heat of the sun.
-Legends have it that she was born with a fire coming out of her and that explains the redness of her hair.
+Brigid appeared in the mystical tales of the pagan eras as the Goddess of the Sun and Flame, the Hearth and the Home.
+Her image depiction usually included a beautiful woman with bustling red hair that symbolises the heat of the sun.
+Legends have it that she was born with a fire coming out of her, which explains the redness of her hair.

+However, when Christianity expanded into the borders of Ireland, worshipping of the pagan gods was no longer accepted.
+People were not allowed to worship any deities outside the Christian religion.
 According to the tales, Goddess Brigid was afraid that the new religion would cost her followers and worshippers.
 Thus, we see her in the tales written in the Christian times transforming herself into a Saint.

-Brigid was the first person to keen in Ireland according to mythology.
+Brigid was the first person to keen in Ireland, according to mythology.
 This was an ancient type of mourning that was like a musical, sorrowful lament and is just one of many Irish wake superstitions.

 The Story Behind the Cross – Symbols of Ireland

-Just like any other tale in the Celtic mythology, there is usually numerous competing versions of the origin of this Irish symbol.
+Just like any other tale in Celtic mythology, there are usually numerous competing versions of the origin of the Irish symbolism behind St. Brigid’s Cross.
 But this time, we are just concerned with the Christian version of the cross’s story.

 She sat next to his bed and started to make a cross out of the rushes on the floor.
-That action was actually an illustration of how the cross looked like and what the father, son and holy trinity meant.
+That action was actually an illustration of what the cross looked like and what the father, son and holy trinity meant.
 It turned into one of the most prominent symbols of Ireland that lives on until this day.
-Before the pagan died, he asked Brigid to baptise him.
+Before the lord died, he asked Brigid to baptise him.

-Awen of Three Rays of Light
+Awen of Three Rays of Light – Irish Symbolism

 The Awen of Three Rays of Light is another one of the symbols of Ireland with a simple design and a profound meaning.
 It goes back to the 18th century, according to many sources.
 The invention was initiated by a Welsh Poet, lolo Morgannwg.

 Awen and its Solar Connections

-The sun itself is a significant element in the Irish folklore.
-Some people believe that Awen has connections with the sun.
-Hence, the three rays that appear on the design of the symbol.
-This concept professes that the Awen, division of light rays, happens during the midsummer sunrise.
+The sun itself is a significant element in Irish symbolism and folklore.
+Some people believe that Awen has connections with the sun, hence the three rays that appear on the Irish symbol’s design.
+This concept professes that the Awen, the division of light rays, happens during the midsummer sunrise.

 A practice that was associated with the symbol included a cauldron that belonged to the Tuatha de Dannan.
 The association was featured in a tale in which Gwion stole drops of inspiration.
 Thus, bards used to drink three drops of the cauldron as an attribute to Gwion.